alliander-opensource/license-scan-action/CONTRIBUTING.md

 <!--
-SPDX-FileCopyrightText: 2022 Contributors to the Power Grid Model project <dynamic.grid.calculation@alliander.com>
+SPDX-FileCopyrightText: 2022 Contributors to the License scan action project <OSPO@alliander.com>

-SPDX-License-Identifier: MPL-2.0
+SPDX-License-Identifier: Apache-2.0
 -->

 # How to Contribute